SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 * Increasing access to and primary use of clean fuels and clean technology in households (phrases 1 & 2).
 Clean cooking is a central part of clean fuels/tech in this context (<a id="HLPF2018">[UN High level political forum on Sustainable Development, 2018](#f3)</a>).
 In v2019.11 this target was interpreted more broadly to cover clean technologies generally, but the indicator metadata is about households, with focus on heating, lighting and cooking technologies (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).
 * Reducing the use of non-clean fuels in households (phrase 3)
 * Improving access to modern energy services, including electricity.
 This includes concepts such as energy justice, energy security and fuel poverty (phrases 4 & 5)
-* Improving the affordability and reliability of energy services (phrase 6)
+* Improving the affordability, stability, and reliability of energy services (phrase 6)

 <a id="IEAaccess">[IEA (2020)](#f5)</a> and <a id="UNThemereport">[UN (2021)](#f9)</a> were used as a source of terms for this target.
 This query consists of 6 phrases.

 ##### Phrase 1
-The basic structure is *clean fuels/tech + action + households*.
-The action part of this phrase contains terms for various aspects to do with increasing reliance, access and uptake, e.g. interventions, policy, investing and reducing barriers. *Household terms* are included as terms such as `fuel$` are broad.
-"Clean technology" in household contexts should be covered by `clean` NEAR `cooking`, `fuels` etc. or by the general term `energy transition$`.
+The basic structure is *energy transitions/clean fuels/tech + action + households*.
+The action part of this phrase contains terms for various aspects to do with increasing reliance, access and uptake, e.g. increasing reliance, interventions, policy, investing and reducing barriers. *Household terms* are included as terms such as `fuel$` are broad.
+"Clean technology" in household contexts should be covered by the terms for `cooking`, `stove$`, `fuels` etc. or by the general term `energy transition$`.

 ```Ceylon =
 TS=